tunib-ai/oslo/docs/source/tutorials/tensor_model_data_parallelism.md

 You can use torch DDP module with OSLO model parallelism, and you can access the process groups, world sizes and ranks using ``model.mpu``.
 For more information about MPU, refer to [here](https://github.com/tunib-ai/oslo/blob/master/oslo/pytorch/model_parallelism/network/mpu.py).
-If you are not familiar with `DistributedDataParallel`, please refer to [here](https://pytorch.org/tutorials/beginner/dist_overview.html#torch-nn-parallel-distributeddataparallel).
+If you are unfamiliar with `DistributedDataParallel`, please refer to [here](https://pytorch.org/tutorials/beginner/dist_overview.html#torch-nn-parallel-distributeddataparallel).

 ```python
 import torch